Washington Wizards: 1967–1981: The Wes Unseld era

+Move to Washington, D.C. area

 In February 1973, the team announced its pending move 30 mi southwest to the Capital Centre in Landover, a Washington, D.C. suburb, and became the Capital Bullets.
 After that 1973–74 season, they changed their geographic identifier name to the Washington Bullets.
 The Bullets would return to Baltimore to play a few home games per season during the late 1980s and 1990s.

 During November 1973, while waiting for the completion of their new arena in Landover, the Bullets played their home games at Cole Field House on the campus of the University of Maryland in College Park.
 The Capital Centre (later known as the US Airways Arena) opened on December 2, 1973, with the Bullets defeating the SuperSonics.

 The 60–22 Bullets made it back to the 1975 NBA playoffs.
-That year, Washington posted a 36–5 home record at the Capital Centre.
+In the regular season, Washington posted a 36–5 home record at the Capital Centre.
 In the first round of the playoffs, they survived a seven-game series against the Buffalo Braves as both teams won all of their games at home.
 In the Eastern Conference finals, they beat the defending NBA champion Boston Celtics in six games to advance to the NBA Finals.
-The Bullets were favorites to win the NBA Championship, but were swept by the Al Attles-led Golden State Warriors in four games, losing games one and four at the Capital Centre.
+The Bullets were favorites to win the NBA championship, but were swept by the Al Attles-led Golden State Warriors in four games, losing games one and four at the Capital Centre.

 The loss at the NBA Finals lingered into the 1975–76 season, as they won 12 fewer games than last year, and in the playoffs they were eliminated by the Cleveland Cavaliers in seven games.
 After the season, the Bullets fired head coach K.C.
 Jones, despite having a career 62 percent winning percentage as the Bullets head coach.

 In 1976–77, under new head coach Dick Motta, the Bullets again fell short of the Central Division title for the second straight year.
 Elvin Hayes finished sixth in the league in rebounds with 12.5 rebounds per game.
 After opening the 1977 NBA playoffs with a three-game series victory over the Cleveland Cavaliers, the Bullets took a 2–1 series lead in the second round against the Houston Rockets.
 With a chance to take a 3–1 series lead at home, the Bullets lost 107–103, and the Rockets took the series in six games.